I don’t like online submissions, can I submit via paper?

 The deadline dates are not postmark deadlines, they are the dates by which your film must be received in our office.
 We understand there are delays that cannot be foreseen.
 If your film will not arrive by the deadline due to a last minute issue, you can contact us so we can evaluate options.

 How do I know you received my film?

-In your Withoutabox account, you’ll see a blue circle indicating your film satisfies all requirements and is in consideration.
+In your Withoutabox or FilmFreeway account, you'll see a message indicating that your film satisfies all requirements and is in consideration.
 If you see a yellow circle, you’ve partially satisfied the requirements.
 We may have received payment, but not a film, a film but no payment, or only one DVD or a Blu-ray but not 2 DVDs.
 Please contact us to find out what is needed to move your film into consideration.
-If you see a red circle, we have either not received your film, an error was made on our part and we need to correct it, or there’s been an upload error with Withoutabox.
+If you see a red circle, we have either not received your film, an error was made on our part and we need to correct it, or there’s been an upload error with Withoutabox or FilmFreeway.
 If you’ve sent your film in and it’s been more than 7 business days, please contact us as soon as possible.
-If you uploaded your film, please contact Withoutabox so they can investigate.
+If you uploaded your film, please contact Withoutabox or FilmFreeway so they can investigate.